Caparisun/Linear_Regression_Project/SQL_Files/README.md

 limit 10;
 ```

-### 9.)What is the average price of all the properties in your data?
+### 9.)
+What is the average price of all the properties in your data?

 ```
 select round(avg(price), 1) as 'average price' from house_price_data;
 ```

 ### 10.)
-In this exercise we will use simple group by to check the properties of some of the categorical variables in our data
+In this exercise, we will use a simple group by to check the properties of some of the categorical variables in our data

 - What is the average price of the houses grouped by bedrooms?
-The returned result should have only two columns, bedrooms and Average of the prices.
+The returned result should have only two columns, bedrooms, and the average of the prices.
 Use an alias to change the name of the second column.

 ```
 select bedrooms, round(avg(price),1) as 'average_price' from house_price_data